Undivided: Using Visual Aids to Help Children at Home

 • Cost: FREE

-Special education teachers came together to provide free resources including how-tos, tips for special education preparation, organization for math lessons, and more.
+Special education teachers came together to provide free resources including how-tos, tips for special education preparation, organization for math lessons, and more on Especially Education.
 There are helpful articles about different types of visual schedules and customizing visual schedules, as well as free mini units for various special education themes.
 Printable supplies are available for purchase, including a customizable Made For Me Literacy downloadable activity set, which has a lot of visual components (a year-long bundle is $115).

 • Age range: Grades PreK–6